srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 ## 1. Inventory Waste

-Extremely low demand for **X-Large and XX-Large** pizzas may result in unnecessary inventory requirements.
+Extremely low demand for **X-Large and XX-Large** pizzas may create potential inventory inefficiencies.

-Maintaining ingredients and preparation capacity for products with very low demand can increase:
+Maintaining ingredients and preparation capacity for products with very low demand could contribute to:

-- Holding costs
+- Higher holding costs
 - Ingredient waste
-- Operational complexity
+- Additional operational complexity

+This suggests that low-performing sizes could be reviewed as part of a broader inventory optimization analysis.

 ---

 ## 2. Peak-Hour Bottlenecks

-Thursday and Friday demand, especially around lunch and evening peaks, can put pressure on:
+Thursday and Friday demand, especially around lunch and evening peaks, may create additional pressure on:

 - Kitchen staff
 - Delivery staff
 - Order processing
 - Preparation capacity

-If capacity is not planned around demand, customers may experience longer wait times and reduced service quality.
+If demand significantly exceeds available capacity during these periods, longer wait times and reduced service quality could become potential risks.

+This creates an opportunity to explore **more demand-aligned staffing schedules**.

 ---

 ## 3. Underutilized Off-Peak Capacity

-Lower-demand periods represent an opportunity.
+Lower-demand periods represent a potential revenue opportunity.

-Instead of leaving staff and equipment underutilized, the business could use targeted promotions to shift some demand toward quieter periods.
+If staff and equipment have available capacity during quieter hours, targeted promotions could potentially shift a portion of demand toward these periods.

 ---

 ## 4. Seasonal Revenue Risk

-The weaker performance observed in **September, October, and December** may create a revenue risk if the pattern continues.
+The weaker performance observed in **September, October, and December** may represent a potential seasonal revenue risk if similar patterns continue.

-This suggests the need for seasonal planning rather than relying only on reactive sales strategies.
+This highlights an opportunity to investigate seasonal campaigns and compare their performance against previous periods.

 ---

-# Recommended Business Actions
+# Recommendations Based on the Analysis

+The following recommendations are **data-driven opportunities identified from the dashboard**, rather than direct operational instructions.

-## 1. Dynamic Staffing
+## 1. Explore Dynamic Staffing

-Align staffing levels with actual customer demand.

-Increase operational capacity around:
+The concentration of orders around:

 - **Thursday and Friday**
 - **12:00 PM–1:00 PM**
 - **5:00 PM–7:00 PM**

-This could involve flexible scheduling, additional part-time staff, or better allocation of kitchen and delivery resources.
+suggests that a more demand-aligned staffing approach could be explored.

+Potential approaches include:

+- Flexible staff scheduling
+- Part-time staffing during high-demand windows
+- Adjusting kitchen capacity around peak periods
+- Aligning delivery resources with order volume

-### Expected Benefit
+### Potential Benefit

-**Better peak-hour service + shorter wait times + improved resource utilization**
+Better alignment between staffing capacity and customer demand could help reduce peak-hour pressure while improving utilization during quieter periods.

 ---

-## 2. Menu and Inventory Optimization
+## 2. Review Low-Demand Pizza Sizes

-Review the business case for **X-Large and XX-Large** pizzas.

-Instead of removing them immediately, management could test:

-> **Special-order only**

-If demand and profitability remain extremely low, the business can consider reducing their availability.

-For the Chicken category, targeted:
+X-Large and XX-Large pizzas generated very low sales:

+- **X-Large:** 544 pizzas
+- **XX-Large:** 28 pizzas

+A potential recommendation is to review these sizes based on:

+- Ingredient requirements
+- Preparation cost
+- Profit margin
+- Special-order frequency
+- Customer demand

+If further analysis confirms that these sizes contribute very little revenue or margin, a **special-order-only** model could be considered.

+---

+## 3. Explore Chicken Category Promotions

+The Chicken category represented **22.29%** of total pizza sales, making it the lowest-performing category.

+This could be explored through:

 - Combo offers
 - Discounts
 - Bundles
 - Cross-selling

-could be tested to increase demand.
+- Limited-time promotions

+A future analysis could compare promotional performance to determine whether these strategies meaningfully increase Chicken category sales.

 ---

-## 3. Off-Peak Promotions
+## 4. Explore Off-Peak Promotions

-Use slower periods to shift demand away from peak hours.

-For example:

-**Monday–Wednesday | 2:00 PM–4:00 PM**
+The demand pattern suggests that **2:00 PM–4:00 PM** could be an interesting period for demand-smoothing experiments.

-Potential strategies include:
+Potential ideas include:

-- Happy Hour Discounts
+- Happy Hour discounts
 - Buy 1 Get 1 offers
 - Combo promotions
 - Limited-time deals

-The objective is not simply to increase total orders, but to **smooth demand across the day**.
+The objective would be to shift some demand from highly concentrated peak periods toward quieter hours.

 ---

-## 4. Seasonal Campaigns
+## 5. Explore Seasonal Campaigns

-The lower-performing months can be targeted with specific campaigns.
+The weaker performance during **September, October, and December** could be investigated through seasonal sales strategies.

-Potential strategies include:
+Potential approaches include:

 - Seasonal menu items
 - Discount vouchers